-No stock assessment work was conducted by the department on pollock in 2014 (Contact Dr. Kenneth J. Goldman).
+No stock assessment work was conducted by the department on pollock in 2016 (Contact Dr. Kenneth J. Goldman).

+- 3. Management

-Prince William Sound pollock pelagic trawl fishery regulations were amended by BOF in 2009 and included a January 13 registration deadline, logbooks, catch reporting, check-in and checkout provisions, and accommodation of a department observer upon request.
+- 4. Prince William Sound pollock pelagic trawl fishery regulations were amended by BOF in 2009 and included a January 13 registration deadline, logbooks, catch reporting, check-in and check-out provisions, and accommodation of a department observer upon request.
 The Prince William Sound Inside District is divided into three sections for pollock management: Port Bainbridge, Knight Island, and Hinchinbrook, with the harvest from any section limited to a maximum of 60% of the GHL.
 Additionally, the fishery is managed under a 5% maximum bycatch allowance that is further divided into five species or species groups.
-In 2014, inhouse rockfish bycatch limits for this fishery were put into regulation in the Rockfish Management Plan, allowing only 0.
-5% bycatch of rockfish during this pollock fishery.
+In 2014, inhouse rockfish bycatch limits for this fishery were put into regulation in the Rockfish Management Plan, allowing only 0.5% rockfish bycatch during this pollock fishery.
 In 2013, new management measures were implemented to set the PWS pollock GHL at 2.5% of the federal Gulf of Alaska ABC.
 For Cook Inlet Area (CI), directed fishing for pollock is managed under a "Miscellaneous Groundfish" Commissioner's permit.
 Initiated in December 2014, a Commissioner's permit fishery for pollock using seine gear has been prosecuted.
-In 2015, season dates ran January 1 to March 31 and from October 1 to December 31 with an allowable annual harvest level set at 220,000 lb.
+In 2016, season dates ran January 1 to March 31 and from October 1 to December 31 with an allowable annual harvest level set at 220,000 lb.
 In Central Region, pollock is also retained as bycatch to other directed groundfish fisheries, primarily Pacific cod (Contact Jan Rumble).

+- 5. Fisheries

-The 2015 PWS Pollock Pelagic Trawl fishery opened January 20, and continued through February 5th at noon, 16 days.
-The fleet rotated through with 6 vessels or less fishing in PWS at any one time.
-There were 35 landings made by 17 vessels.
-The total harvest for the fishery was 4,454 mt harvesting 99% of the guideline harvest level of 4,511 mt.
-Rockfish bycatch during the fishery totaled 11 mt well below the 31 mt of rockfish that was caught in 2014.
-In the Cook Inlet Area (CI) in 2015, aseine pollock fishery under the terms of a commissioner's permit was opened January 1 through March 31 and from October 1 to December 31.
-For this fishery, 99.8 mt of pollock was available and 13.3 mt was harvested in 2015.
+The 2016 PWS pollock pelagic trawl fishery opened January 20, and continued until the regulatory closure on March 31.
+There were 38 landings made by 18 vessels with a total harvest of 4,249 mt, 67% of the 6,350 mt GHL.
+Rockfish bycatch during the fishery totaled 11 mt well below the 21 mt allowed as bycatch to the pollock harvested.
+In the Cook Inlet Area (CI), 2016 was the second full year the seine pollock Commissioner's permit fishery was prosecuted.
+Fishing was poor with very low effort and only 0.1 mt of pollock was harvested during the fishery and it was determined that no additional permits would be issued after 2016.
 There were 2 permits issued for the fishery and both vessels participated; both vessels agreed to release confidential data.
-In addition, pollock was harvested in PWS and 5.8 mt in CI (Contact Jan Rumble).
+In addition, pollock was harvested in Central Region as bycatch to other groundfish fisheries; in 2016, 6.0 mt was harvested in PWS and 17.7 mt in CI (Contact Jan Rumble).

-In Southeast, three commissioner's permits were submitted to fish for pollock, two with harvest by purse seine and one with harvest by jig.
-However, no fishing occurred in 2015 (Contact Mike Vaughn).
+In Southeast, two commissioner's permit were issued to fish for pollock by purse seine and jig gear.
+However, no fishing occurred in 2016 (Contact Mike Vaughn).